nextflow-io/training/docs/hands_on/04_implementation.md

 Our first process created the genome index for GATK using samtools.
 For the next process we must do something very similar, this time creating a genome sequence dictionary using [Picard](https://broadinstitute.github.io/picard/).

-You should implement a process having the following structure:
+The next process should have the following structure:

 -   **Name**: `prepare_genome_picard`
 -   **Command**: create a genome dictionary for the genome fasta with Picard tools